VPM1002 Tuberculosis Vaccine Description

-- April 23, 2020 - 6,000 high-risk individuals will enter a trial to test the recombinant BCG vaccine.
-This study is approved by the Drug Controller General of India.
+April 23, 2020 - About 6,000 high-risk individuals will enter a phase 3 clinical trial to test the recombinant BCG vaccine.
+The Drug Controller General approves this study of India.

-- March 23, 2020 - A Phase III study is investigating whether the vaccine candidate VPM1002, originally developed against tuberculosis by scientists at the Max Planck Institute for Infection Biology, is also effective against infection with SARS-CoV-2.
-The large-scale study is to be carried out at several hospitals in Germany and will include older people and health care, workers.
+March 23, 2020 - A Phase III study investigates whether the vaccine candidate VPM1002, originally developed against tuberculosis by scientists at the Max Planck Institute for Infection Biology, is also effective against infection with SARS-CoV-2.
+The large-scale study is to be carried out at several hospitals in Germany and includes older people and health care workers.
 Both groups are particularly at risk from the disease.
 VPM1002 could thus help bridge the time until a vaccine specifically effective against SARS co-virus 2 is available.

-- February 20, 2020 - A clinical study (SAKK 06/14) under the direction of Cyrill A. Rentsch, University Hospital Basel, Switzerland, together with the Swiss Group for Clinical Cancer Research (SAKK) are now investigating whether it is possible to avoid removing bladders from patients suffering from cancer of the bladder by using VPM1002.
+February 20, 2020 - A clinical study (SAKK 06/14) under the direction of Cyrill A. Rentsch, University Hospital Basel, Switzerland, together with the Swiss Group for Clinical Cancer Research (SAKK), are now investigating whether it is possible to avoid removing bladders from patients who have cancer of the bladder by using VPM1002.
 A Phase I study showed that the new vaccine is safe and well-tolerated.
-Patients suffering from cancer of the bladder, where cancer had returned after removal of the tumor and a subsequent standard BCG therapy, were then treated in a Phase II study.
+Patients who have cancer of the bladder, where cancer had returned after removing the tumor and a subsequent standard BCG therapy, were treated in a Phase II study.
 “Over 49 percent of the patients treated with VPM1002 were free from tumors in the bladder after 60 weeks,” says Leander Grode, who developed VPM1002 together with Stefan Kaufmann and is now Managing Director of VPM.
 Tumor-free patients avoid the removal of the bladder.

-- August 6, 2019 – The Indian Council of Medical Research announced it has launched India’s first large-scale clinical study for new tuberculosis (TB) vaccines.
-The TB vaccine included in this new clinical study offers a chance to contain the accelerating spread of multi-drug resistant TB.
-Treating TB requires a multi-drug course of treatment lasting up to 6 months, and longer when treating drug-resistant TB.
+August 6, 2019 – The Indian Council of Medical Research announced it had launched India’s first large-scale clinical study for new tuberculosis (TB) vaccines.
+The TB vaccine included in this new clinical study offers a chance to contain the accelerating spread of multi-drug-resistant TB.
+Treating TB requires a multi-drug course of treatment lasting up to 6 months and longer when treating drug-resistant TB.

 VPM1002 Tuberculosis Vaccine Dosage

-A single dose of VPM1002 or placebo will be administered to calculate the efficacy of the vaccine against TB recurrence.
+A single dose of VPM1002 or placebo will be administered to calculate the vaccine's efficacy against TB recurrence.